NBISweden/data-submission-documentation/ENA/BGE-Crayfish/scripts/notes.md

 ### PROJECT_ATTRIBUTES

-* The Keyword-ERGA-BGE attributes does not take (i.e. there are no attributes registered) when using the script.
+* The Keyword-ERGA-BGE attributes does not stick (i.e. there are no attributes registered) when using the script.
 Hence, the code needs to be updated to write:
     ```
     <PROJECT_ATTRIBUTES>
         <PROJECT_ATTRIBUTE>